 This tutorial shows how to create basic Hello World application where one person starts “Hello, world” request, another one approves it, and when approved the request sent out.

 To follow the tutorial, you need to use Python>=3.4, but since 1.0 django-viewflow works also with Python 2.7

-Let’s create a fresh virtualenv for the demo project.
+Let’s create a fresh virtual environment for the demo project.
 In an empty directory run the following commands.

 python3 -m venv env source env/bin/activate

 At first install viewflow package and django-material to enable pre-build frontend interface.

 In the current directory, scaffold a new django project: